-The Google Nest Mini (opens in new tab) is small and inconspicuous for those still feeling a little unsure about introducing large smart devices into their homes.
+The is small and inconspicuous for those still feeling a little unsure about introducing large smart devices into their homes.
 It’ll blend into your decor with a choice of grey, white, coral and pale blue fabric finishes, can be wall mounted out of sight with its built-in wall mount and at just £49, it’s a really reasonable price point.

 Considering its size, it probably won’t surprise you that it isn’t the most powerful sound out there, so you might want to consider a larger speaker if you’re hoping it will fuel your house party’s soundtrack.

 That said, it has had an audio boost compared to its Google Home Mini predecessor (which is available for just £29, while stocks last), and comes with all the Google Assistant smarts of larger speakers, making it a great way of adding in some subtle smart assistance to your home on a budget.